wohaco/despace/venera_15_16.md

    - Radar Altimeter **Omega**

 During the height measurement, the antenna transmitted a code sequence, and after the transmission was connected to a receiver that recorded the signal reflected from the surface.
 After processing the reflected signal, the data was recorded on a tape recorder for further transmission to Earth and subsequent processing in order to eliminate distortions associated with atmospheric, geometric and orbital effects affecting the accuracy of altitude determination.
-Until the elements of the orbit were accurately determined, the low-resolution mode was used, and after their accurate determination, the spacecraft’s equipment switched to high-resolution mode.
-In combination with Doppler frequency shift analysis, the high-resolution mode reduced the coverage area to 10 km by 40 km with an error of about 1 km.
+Until the elements of the orbit were accurately determined, the low‑resolution mode was used, and after their accurate determination, the spacecraft’s equipment switched to high‑resolution mode.
+In combination with Doppler frequency shift analysis, the high‑resolution mode reduced the coverage area to 10 km by 40 km with an error of about 1 km.
 The accuracy of the altitude determination was 50 m.

 |*Parameter*|*Value*|
 |:--|:--|